RafaelNLourenco/Autonomous-system/README.md

 4. Run the project

 ## How Can't Stop board game works
-There are 11 collumns with range of 2 until 12, the object its to be the first player to win 3 of these collumns.
-In your turn you roll 4 dice at once and pair two pairs horever you like and add the dice in each pair together then you can advance in collumns of the sums.
-Making pairs its a choice and the other one its stop or roll dice again.
+There are 11 columns with range of 2 until 12, the object is to be the first player to win 3 of these columns.
+In your turn you roll 4 dice at once and pair two pairs however you like and add the dice in each pair together, then you can advance in columns of the sums.
+Making pairs it's a choice and the other one its stop or roll dice again. <br>
 For more details check this quick guide [here](https://www.youtube.com/watch?v=VUGvOQatVDc)

 ## Decisions
-It's based on math and statistic fundamentals and for each decision match a diferent strategy:
+It's based on math and statistic fundamentals and for each decision match a different strategy:
-+ Make pairs of dice - It's use couple of first degree polynomial functions comparing all union
++ Make pairs of dice - It's use a couple of first degree polynomial functions comparing all union
-+ Continue or stop - It's use some combinations comparing the good cases and all possibilities
++ Continue or stop - It's use some combinations, comparing the good cases and all possibilities

 ## Changelog